deckgo/deckdeckgo/webcomponents/charts/src/components/charts/deckdeckgo-bar-chart/readme.md

 ### Multiple columns

-The first column should contains the labels or groups used for the X axis.
+The first column should contain the labels or groups used for the X axis.
 The other columns are the values use for the Y axis.

 ```
 Group A;5;0;10